-In this table, I show how trade exposure impacts household welfare as measured by the Afrobarometer Trade Exposure is defined as realized trade flows to all African countries aggregated to the country-by-year level and interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
-Country \times year fixed effects account for total trade flows, GDP, and population.
+In this table, I show how trade exposure impacts household wealth as measured by the Afrobarometer Trade Exposure is defined by realized trade flows to all African countries aggregated to the country-by-year level interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
+Country \times year fixed effects account for unobserved characteristics varying at the country and year level, including total trade flows, GDP, and population.
 Country \times ethnicity fixed effects for the size and impact of ethnicity e in country c.
 Individual controls are a full set of age, gender, education, and urban dummies.
-Household welfare represents a standardized index constructed from 9 variables asked in 7 rounds of the Afrobarometer.
+Household wealth represents a standardized index constructed from 9 variables asked in 7 rounds of the Afrobarometer.
 Details in the Appendix.
 Significance denoted by standard errors clustered by country and ethnicity: p < 0.10, p < 0.05, p < 0.01